Cultivating Development: Innovation at the Intersection of Food and Real Estate

 Eric Shafran, Founder/Principal, SII, LLC;Portfolio Integration Manager, National Western Center, City and County of Denver;

-Justin Anderson, Project Manager, Zeppelin Development
+Justin Anderson, Director of Hospitality Development, Zeppelin Development

 (3) Urban Agriculture and Development: How to Make it Work and Work for Your Community.
 Community-supported agriculture can help create sustainable local food systems.
 Even the densest cities can support urban agricultural zones at different scales.
 Learn how these developers are integrating urban ag to build food education and community while providing better access to healthy foods across Colorado communities.
 Core topics: Urban agriculture, food equity

-Speakers: Clem Rinehart, Owner/Broker, TreeHouse Brokerage and Development;
+Clem Rinehart, Owner/Broker, TreeHouse Brokerage and Development;

 David Kahn, Principal, Sun Studio;